ferrisbueller66/ferrisbueller66.github.io/_posts/2020-04-16-food_pairings_for_beers_-_my_first_ruby_program.markdown

 I believe what this project taught me most was how to think about instantiating objects in the workflow of the program.
 My first design delayed instantiation, until after data was called from the API.
 Once the API returned a list of beers, I would have the API model instantiate each beer result as a beer object, and create a food object from the user's input that queried the API (a food word).

-I realized that a user could input the same word repeatedly and it would hit the API repeatedly, so I applied a helper method to find any object with the same name at time of user input, to avoid hitting the API unecessarily.
-That solved that problem, but the next question concerned when to instantiate a food object.
+I realized that a user could input the same word repeatedly and it would then hit the API repeatedly (something I wanted to avoid), so I applied a helper method to find any object with the same name at time of user input, to avoid hitting the API unecessarily.
+That problem was solved, but the next question concerned when to instantiate a food object.
 At time of user input or after data was pulled from the API?

 Feedback from my cohort and instructor was helpful at this point.
 If I instantiated an instance in the Cli model before running the API, I had the chance of creating food objects for foods that didn't exist in the API.
 Validation was needed.
 After a trying a few different ways to accomplish this, I landed on the final order of operation: